nxck2005/nxck2005/README.md

 ## self.about

-- Pursuing a Bachelor's degree in Computer Science and Engineering.
+- Pursuing my undergrad in Computer Science and Engineering.
 - I write C++ and Java, and Python occasionally for some scripting.
 - Learning Go and Zig for a more comprehensive systems tech stack + image processing, computer architecture for hobbies and my coursework.